markus-flicke/ImitationLearning/Readme.md

 --------------
 ## Questions
-* Are we evaluated on 600 frames?
+* Are we evaluated on 600 frames? - yes
 * How to delete grass from a tensor?
 * Cross entropy loss
 * Inverse reinforcement learning